mikechamberlain/dom-element-watcher/README.md

 Watches for DOM elements matching a given CSS selector, invoking a callback as and when they are added to the DOM.
 Uses a [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to listen for new elements.

+Tested natively in Chrome, Firefox, Safari, Edge and IE11.
 Polyfilled version available for IE9-10.

 ## Installation